 Instructions

 - Gather all the ingredients.
-For the cooked rice, please note that 1½ US measuring cups of uncooked Japanese short-grain white rice are 2 rice cooker cups (300 g, 10.6 oz) of uncooked rice and yield roughly 4 servings (3½ cups, 660 g, 23.2 oz) of cooked rice.
-See how to cook short-grain rice with a rice cooker, a pot over the stove, an Instant Pot, or a donabe.
+For the steamed rice, please note that 1½ cups (2 rice cooker cups, 300 g) of uncooked Japanese short-grain rice yields roughly 4 servings (4⅓ cups, 660 g) of cooked rice.
+See how to cook short-grain rice with a rice cooker, pot over the stove, Instant Pot, or donabe.

 - Heat 1 Tbsp extra virgin olive oil in a large pan on medium-high heat and sauté the onion until translucent.

-- Turn off the heat and divide the sautéed onion in half (half for the gravy and half for the patty).
+- Turn off the heat.
+Divide the sautéed onion and use half for the gravy and the other half for the hamburger patties.

 To Make the Gravy

 - Cut 6 button mushrooms into thin slices.
-Heat ½ Tbsp extra virgin olive oil in a small saucepan on medium heat and sauté the mushrooms until soft.
+Heat a small saucepan on medium heat.
+Then, add ½ Tbsp extra virgin olive oil and the mushrooms and sauté until soft.
 Add half of the sautéed onion and stir together.

 - Add 1½ cups beef stock/broth, 1 tsp Worcestershire sauce, and 1 tsp soy sauce.

-- Skim any foam or scum on the surface.
-Season with Diamond Crystal kosher salt and ⅛ tsp freshly ground black pepper.
+- Skim off any foam or scum on the surface.
+Then, season with Diamond Crystal kosher salt and ⅛ tsp freshly ground black pepper.

-- In a small bowl, combine 1 Tbsp potato starch or cornstarch and 1 Tbsp water and whisk well to mix together.
-Pour the potato starch mixture into the gravy and thoroughly mix together.
+- To a small bowl, add 1 Tbsp potato starch or cornstarch and 1 Tbsp water and whisk well to combine.
+Pour the starch mixture into the gravy and thoroughly mix together.
 Simmer until the gravy is a bit thicker.
 Turn off the heat and set aside.

 To Make the Patties

-- In a large bowl, add ¾ lb ground pork/beef and the rest of the sautéed onion.
+- In a large bowl, add ¾ lb ground beef and pork combination and the rest of the sautéed onion.
 Add ⅓ cup panko (Japanese breadcrumbs), 1 large egg (50 g each w/o shell), 2 Tbsp milk, 1 tsp Worcestershire sauce, ½ tsp nutmeg, 1 tsp Diamond Crystal kosher salt, and ⅛ tsp freshly ground black pepper.

-- In a large pan, heat ½ Tbsp extra virgin olive oil over medium heat and place the patties gently on the pan.
+- Heat a large pan over medium heat, then add ½ Tbsp extra virgin olive oil.
+Place the patties gently in the pan.
 (If you‘re doubling the recipe, fry in batches.)
-Indent the center of each patty with 2 fingers because the center of patties will rise with the heat.
+Indent the center of each patty with 2 fingers because the centers will rise with the heat.
 Cook the patties for about 5 minutes.
-Do not flip until the bottom of the patties is nicely browned.
-Cover and cook for 5 minutes to thoroughly cook the inside of the patties (adjust cooking time depending on patty’s thickness).
-At this time, you can also reheat the gravy and make the fried eggs with 4 large eggs (50 g each w/o shell) and ½ Tbsp extra virgin olive oil.
+When the patties are nicely browned on the bottom, flip them over.
+Cover and cook for another 5 minutes to thoroughly cook the inside, adjusting the cooking time depending on the thickness of the patties.
+At this time, you can reheat the gravy and make the fried eggs with 4 large eggs (50 g each w/o shell) and ½ Tbsp extra virgin olive oil.

-- Serve 4 servings cooked Japanese short-grain rice on individual plates.
-Transfer the patties to the plates, pour the gravy, and top each with a fried egg.
+- Divide 4 servings cooked Japanese short-grain rice on individual plates.
+Transfer the patties to the plates, pour the gravy on top, and top each with a fried egg.
 Chop 1 sprig parsley and sprinkle on top for garnish.
 Serve immediately.

 To Store